Basement flooding and seepage

-When the ground absorbs water, it's either absorbed by the soil like a sponge or raises the level of the underground water table.
+When the ground absorbs water, soil can act like a sponge or cause the level of the underground water table to rise.

-This water can seep through the soil and reach the foundation of your home.
-Water can work its way into your basement through cracks and holes or through joints where the structure meets the foundation.
+Water can seep through the soil and reach your home, working its way into your basement through cracks, holes and connecting joints in your foundation.

 What to do during basement seepage or flooding

-To report basement seepage, please call 311 or complete an online 311 request below:
+To report basement seepage, please call 311 or fill out an online 311 request below:

-The City of Calgary is not responsible for basement flooding.
+Basement flooding is the repsonsibility of the homeowner.
 The City will only assess the flooding situation.
-The City of Calgary Water Services also does not pump water out of basements.
-It is the responsibility of the property owner.
+The City does not pump water out of basements.

 Tips for basement seepage prevention